-- Dr Livingston, M. Centre for Alcohol Policy Research, La Trobe University, Victoria.
+- Dr Livingston, M., Centre for Alcohol Policy Research, La Trobe University, VIC.

-- Dr Callinan, S. Centre for Alcohol Policy Research, La Trobe University, Victoria.
+- Dr Callinan, S., Centre for Alcohol Policy Research, La Trobe University, VIC.

 This study was undertaken by FARE’s research partner the Centre for Alcohol Policy and Research (CAPR) at La Trobe University and examines the distribution of alcohol consumption in Australia, identifying the top 10% of Australia’s heaviest drinkers and examining their sociodemographic characteristics, alcohol consumption and purchasing practices.